UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

  * **Verify the Charging Process**: Look for the "Power-in" and "Charging" LED indicators on the data unit.
 The "Power-in" LED should be constantly lit, and the "Charging" LED should remain on to indicate that charging is continuing.
 A flashing charging LED indicates an error or an issue with the Li-ion cells.
  * **Check for Full Charge**: Once the batteries are fully charged, the "Charging" LED will turn off, and the "Power-in" LED will stay on, signaling that the charging process is complete and the unit is ready for use.
 You can check the battery level by pressing the “Power” button.

-To ensure maximal safety it is suggested to leave the fully charged module resting for at least one hour.
-This procedure releases internal mechanical stress from the accumulator's build-up during the charging.
+To ensure maximal safety, it is suggested to leave the fully charged module resting for at least one hour.
+This procedure releases internal mechanical stress from the accumulator's build-up during charging.

 # Operational notes for AIRDOS04